amitjoy/osgi-messaging/README.md

 The remote resources can receive two different types of requests:

 * Command to perform an action (or popularly known as `Request/Response` pattern)
-* Unsolicited events when the remote resource or device reports something periodically
+* Unsolicited events when the remote resource or edge device reports status of something periodically

 #### MQTT Request Response Communication

 In MQTT 5.0, adding a response topic to the MQTT publish request enables the subscriber to reply to that specific topic.
 But there is no such standard or practice that has been advised by the MQTT specification.
-It is, therefore, left to the user to introduce their own convention to follow.
+It is, therefore, left to the user to introduce own convention to follow.

-In this section, I will propose an efficient way of performing request-response communication using MQTT 5.0.
+In this section, I will propose an efficient yet flexible way of performing request-response communication using MQTT 5.0.

-A publisher or popularly known as the requester can send a payload to the topic conforming to the following pattern:
+A publisher or popularly known as the requester can send a MQTT payload to the topic conforming to the following pattern:

 `control-topic-prefix/control-topic/client-id/application-id/method/resource-id`